TudorZgimbau/portfolio/src/pages/blog/who_am_i.md

 Some potentially interesting facts about me:

 - When I was younger, I took public speaking classes.
-- I like working out and practicing swimming.
+- I like working out and swimming.
 - I consider sales to be an interesting area.
 - I like spicy food, with some exceptions.